spectrumone/online-shop-template/README.md

 * Product Catalog
 * Shopping cart using django sessions
 * Customer orders management
-* Asynchronous notifications to cutomers using Celery
+* Asynchronous notifications to customers using Celery
+* Integrate a payment gateway
+* Manage payment notifications
+* Export orders to CSV files

 ###Installation
 1. To create a virtualenv for python3 (using vitualenvwrapper): `mkvirtualenv --python=/usr/bin/python3 <name of venv>`.